Corrine Lewack made this wonderful cupcake Christmas tree – that you can see in the photo above – for a party. Here’s what she wrote about it:

 This article was posted on Thursday, December 18th, 2008 at 10:18 pm and is filed under Christmas, Cooking with Kids, Countries & Cultures, Cupcake Tree, Decorating Cupcakes, Desserts, Holidays Around the World, Mama Lisa, Parenting, Recipes of the World, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “A Cupcake Christmas Tree”